 Pumpkin Apple Carrot Soup is lightly spiced, fall inspired soup recipe.
 It’s really comforting, is an easy pumpkin recipe to make for your holiday meal, and definitely one of the best apple recipes you can make during the apple picking season!

-This Pumpkin Apple Carrot Soup is lightly spiced, really comforting and will warm your guests before the big meal.
-You can easily make this soup 2-3 day in advance and then simply heat it up before serving.
+You can easily make this soup 2-3 days in advance and then simply heat it up before serving.

 Pumpkin Apple Carrot Soup

 Hey guys!
 It’s Manali here from Cook With Manali.
 I am really happy to be back here and sharing this holiday recipe with you guys.